 We want our members to: BE Healthy, BE Active, BE Strong, and to BE Responsible

-- PHYSICAL ACTIVITY: physical activity increased by 6% at the Clubs this year alone and is up 16% from 2 years ago
+- PHYSICAL ACTIVITY: physical activity during the school year increased by 8% at the Clubs this year alone and is up 14% from 2 years ago

 We know that our young people need to be ready for the workforce even before they leave us at 18.
 We work to ensure that our members have the skills, confidence, and knowledge necessary to secure a job with real earning potential, hopefully in conjunction with pursuing a higher education.